Thabiso Semenya: Early life and career

 Semenya was born in Moletjie near Polokwane, and attended a Catholic boarding school named PAX.
 He studied Geology at the University of Limpopo, but dropped out in his second year to pursue a career in football.
-He played for Mpumalanga Highlanders in the third tier of South African soccer between 2004 and 2006 whilst working as for Bohlabela District Municipality, and later joined Barberton City Stars in 2006 whilst working as a miners' assistant.
+He played for Mpumalanga Highlanders in the third tier of South African soccer between 2004 and 2006 whilst working for Bohlabela District Municipality, and later joined Barberton City Stars in 2006 whilst working as a miners' assistant.

 Semenya was spotted playing for Barberton City Stars in the Second Division play-offs, and subsequently joined National First Division side Carara Kicks in 2008.
 He left the club in 2011 to join Platinum Stars on a three-month deal in September 2011, before his contract was extended until the end of the season.
 He became a regular player for the club in his first season, appearing in 14 league matches for the club.
 He signed a two-year deal with the club at the end of the season.
 In June 2014, he extended his contract with Platinum Stars by a further year.
 He was eventually released by the club in 2016, after five years at the club.